bcoles/kasld/docs/usage.md

-The system-config block reports the recon vantage: whether the process is containerized, which mandatory-access-control policy is in force, the security context and the uid/gid/groups this process runs under, and — when it is confined — its seccomp / capability / no-new-privs state, plus which `/proc` leak oracles are readable here.
+The system-config block reports the recon vantage: whether the process is containerized, which mandatory-access-control policy is in force, the security context and the uid/gid/groups this process runs under, and — when it is confined — its seccomp / capability / no-new-privs state, plus which leak sources are readable here: the `/proc` oracles, the system logs, debugfs, and the `System.map` and kernel config for the running release.

 The identity is not redundant with the capability set: several sources answer to discretionary permissions alone, so a